Adden History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Adden has appeared include Eden, Edin, Edden, Edens and others.

 Early Notables of the Adden family (pre 1700)

-More information is included under the topic Early Adden Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Adden Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Adden family to Ireland